 Decorating the Pinata

-The fastest way is to decorate your pinata is to paint it with bright designs.
+The fastest to decorate your pinata is to paint it with bright designs.
 After the paint is dry, hang some crepe paper streamers from the bottom.
 Consider wrapping strips of crepe paper around your pinata and cutting fringe along the edge.
 You can also decorate your pinata using squares of tissue paper.

 To hang your pinata, poke four small holes evenly spaced around the larger hole in the top.
 Thread a piece of string, yarn or even fishing line through each hole and tie them together at the top.
 Cover the holes and secure the string further using pieces of masking tape.
 Tie a longer piece of string onto these and use it to hang up the pinata.
 Just remember to stuff it with candy or small party favors before you play!